Drugs used in diabetes, dipeptidyl peptidase 4 (DPP-4) inhibitors. ATC code:

 studies demonstrated that vildagliptin does not inhibit/induce CYP 450 enzymes.
 Therefore, vildagliptin is not likely to affect metabolic clearance of co-medications metabolised by CYP 1A2, CYP 2C8, CYP 2C9, CYP 2C19, CYP 2D6, CYP 2E1 or CYP 3A4/5.

 Following oral administration of [14

 Gender: No clinically relevant differences in the pharmacokinetics of vildagliptin were observed between male and female healthy subjects within a wide range of age and body mass index (BMI).
-DPP-4 inhibition by vildagliptin is not affected by gender.
+DPP-4 inhibition by vildagliptin was unaffected by gender.

-Elderly: In healthy elderly subjects (≥70 years), the overall exposure of vildagliptin (100 mg once daily) was increased by 32%, with an 18% increase in peak plasma concentration as compared to young healthy subjects (18-40 years).
+Elderly: In healthy elderly subjects (≥70 years), the overall exposure of vildagliptin (100 mg once daily) was increased by 32%, with an 18% increase in peak plasma concentration as compared to young healthy subjects (18 to 40 years).
 These changes are, however, not considered to be clinically relevant.
 DPP-4 inhibition by vildagliptin is not affected by age.

-Vildagliptin was removed by haemodialysis to a limited extent (3% over a 3-4 hour haemodialysis session starting 4 hours post dose).
+Vildagliptin was removed by haemodialysis to a limited extent (3% over a 3 to 4 hour haemodialysis session starting 4 hours post dose).